awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-interruptions.md

 We recommend that you check for these interruption notices every 5 seconds\.

 The interruption notices are made available as a CloudWatch event and as items in the [instance metadata](ec2-instance-metadata.md) on the Spot Instance\.
+Events are emitted on a best effort basis\.

 ### EC2 Spot Instance interruption notice<a name="ec2-spot-instance-interruption-warning-event"></a>